Stargazing

 • Plan Ahead: Faint light from a crescent moon can make viewing fainter stars and the Milky Way more difficult.
 It is best to view dark skies when the moon is new or below the horizon.
 Check sunrise and sunset times and moon phases to ensure optimal viewing.

 • What to Bring: Clothes to keep warm on chilly nights; a red light to move around safely; a stargazing app, planisphere, or star chart to find your way across a starry sky; and a desire to be amazed.
-If you have a pair of binoculars, bring them with you as they are the second best tool to enjoy features in the night sky (after from your eyeballs).
+If you have a pair of binoculars, bring them with you as they are the second best tool to enjoy features in the night sky (after your eyeballs).

 • Make Yourself Comfortable: Craning your neck up at the sky gets tiresome fast.
 Consider packing a blanket, reclining chair, or anything that will support a reclined view of the sky.

 • See More Stars: It can take 15 to 30 minutes for your eyes to adjust to darkness and see more stars.
-Avoid using bright lights or white lights, these can disrupt your night vision and the timer for your eyes to adjust will start over.
+Avoid using bright lights or white lights, as these can disrupt your night vision and the timer for your eyes to adjust will start over.
 Using a red light will be much better for preserving night vision.
 If you don’t have a red flashlight, you can cover a white light with red cellophane to make it a dark sky friendly light.

 • Learn What to Look For: Websites like Sky & Telescope provide information on what to look for in the sky and how.
 Check ahead to see what might be visible when you plan to stargaze or take a quick tour of the road map to the stars to help you find your way around the night sky.